vmware-archive/kubecfg/CONTRIBUTING.md

 ## Managing vendor/

-TL;DR: run `make vendor` whenever you add/remove a dependenciy. run `GO111MODULE=on go get -u .....` to update deps.
+TL;DR: run `make vendor` whenever you add/remove a dependency. run `GO111MODULE=on go get -u .....` to update deps.

 This project uses `go mod`, Go modules feature implemented since Go 1.11.
-This feature is turned on automatically if you checkout the `kubecfg` repo anywhere in the filesystem, except for it's canonical location in the GOPATH (i.e. $GOPATH/github.com/ksonnet/kubecfg); in that case the feature has to be turned on explicitly via the `GO111MODULE` env variable.
+This feature needs to be turned on explicitly via the `GO111MODULE` env variable, if you checkout the `kubecfg` repo in its canonical location in the GOPATH (i.e. $GOPATH/github.com/ksonnet/kubecfg).
+This feature is turned on _automatically_ if you checkout the `kubecfg` repo anywhere else in the filesystem.

-Go modules can be used directly/implicitly or in a backwards compatible way through vendoring.

 This repository is configured to use Go modules as a source of truth for dependency information, but to rely on vendoring to resolve the dependencies during build.